Skip Breadcrumb Links

 To apply for regular benefits, you must submit:

-- A Record of Employment (ROE) - From each job you have had in the past year (52 weeks).
+- An (ROE) - From each job you have had in the past year (52 weeks).

 If your employer submits your ROE electronically, you do not need a paper copy.